-An annual attendance Action Plan will be produced by the SAL - Hattie Curry.
+An annual attendance Action Plan will be produced by the SAL for each school - Hattie Curry at QEHS and Mark Stephenson at HMS.
 Students' attendance will be monitored and may be shared with the Local Authority and other agencies if a student's attendance is a cause for concern.